CrimsonScholar/metview2/NOTES.md

 # Rejected Ideas
-At one point I thought "maybe each time I search, I could serialize the text, hasImage, classifications, etc and use that as a query+result as a cache.
+At one point I thought "maybe each time I search, I could serialize the text, hasImage, classification, etc and use that as a query+result as a cache.
 That way if users search for something and want to go back, they don't have to pay for the query the second time".
 It's a decent idea but without knowing the upper bounds of the database results, it could be a bad idea.
 I added caching to `met_get.search_objects` but